johljohl/ProjectRainshower/README.md

 It includes

-The local weather in Helsingborg and time, Sweden
+The local weather and time in Helsingborg, Sweden